 He had an amazing wife.
 Hermione was the brightest witch of any age; a beautiful woman; wonderful mother; his best friend even over Harry and an incredible partner.
 He had kids who would make any father proud.
 Rose was top of her class, Hugo a chip off the Weasley block.
 His family and friends were the best, his job, the greatest.
 Ron Weasley wouldn't change his life for any other man's.
-He was truly satisfied with what he had, he wasn't the type to covet, but Ron had to admit to being dead envious of the private lift to Draco Malfoy's penthouse.
+He was truly satisfied with what he had, and wasn't the type to covet, but Ron had to admit to being dead envious of the private lift to Draco Malfoy's penthouse.

 It wasn't the Galleons involved.
-In his schooldays, when he was wearing hand-me-down robes and didn't have enough Sickles to buy a Cauldron Cake from the trolley witch on the Express, it would have been a different story.
+In Ron's schooldays, when he was wearing hand-me-down robes and didn't have enough Sickles to buy a Cauldron Cake from the trolley witch on the Express, it would have been a different story.
 Now, his partnership in Weasleys' Wizard Wheezes provided everything he needed for his family.
 He didn't envy Malfoy's gold, or his penthouse.
 It was the lift itself.

 "I adore our stairs."
 Hermione's eyes conveyed her true meaning.
 She loved him and adored what they did on the stairs when their children were at school and they had the house to themselves.
 Most of the time they kissed their way up the steps to their bedroom, sometimes slowly, sometimes racing with pauses to snog.
 Other times, they didn't make it all the way upstairs.

 If they were alone now, they wouldn't make it to the penthouse.
 He would stop the lift between floors.